DianaPrs/drumtools/README.md

 Drumtools
 =========

-The author of the idea and co-creator [Aleksandr Loschev](https://github.com/Loschev).
 With Drumtools you can find special drum notation for your favorite track in our database and create you're own laconic notation.
+Project was co-developed in my Learn Python course group.
+My main responsibillity was implementing the backend functionallity and some database component.The author of the idea and co-creator [Aleksandr Loschev](https://github.com/Loschev).

 ---
 # Overview